pkienzle/pyplay/count_by_roi/README.rst

 sqrt(N)/N is small at large N or because sqrt(N)/T is small at large T.
 That is, we want to stop counting at a fixed T cutoff or a fixed N cutoff.

-To simulate the experiment I generated N neutron arrival intervals from the exponential distribution, where N was the cutoff count value.
+To simulate the experiment, generate N neutron arrival intervals from the exponential distribution, where N is the cutoff count value.
 A cumulative sum on the intervals gives the arrival time of the kth neutron.
 If the total time was greater than the cutoff time, then the experiment recorded the number of events before the cutoff time over the cutoff time.
 If the